-Income reportable items, such as 403(b)/TSA salary reductions, flat rate auto or mileage allowances paid in HCM with earnings types, and dependent care benefits are automatically included in the W-2s by HCM.
+Reportable items, such as 403(b)/TSA salary reductions, flat rate auto or mileage allowances paid in HCM earnings types, and dependent care benefits are automatically included in the W-2s by HCM.

 4. Use of External Adjustments (EADJs) to Include Reportable Items on HCM W-2s